jdhao/blog_source/python_list_of_empty_list_pitfall.md

 ---
-title: "Creating List of Empty List in Python"
+title: "The Correct Way to Create List of Empty List in Python"
 date: 2020-11-22T14:57:00+08:00
 draft: false
 tags: []
 categories: [Python]
 ---

-I wrote some code for my project and found that the result isn't correct.
-So I spent quite some time debugging the whole working process this program and found that it is because I have initialized a list wrongly.
+I wrote some Python code for my project and found that the result isn't correct.
+So I spent quite some time debugging the whole working process of this program, and found sadly that the culprit is a list of empty list, which is wrongly initialized.

+TL;DR: do not use list multiplication to initialize an empty list of list, or you will end up wasting hours debugging your program.

 <!--more-->

-When we do the following in Python:
+What is the resulting list, if we do the following in Python?

 ```python
 x = [[]] * 3
 x[0].append(1.0)
 ```

 I expect x now becomes `[[1.0], [], []]`.
-Instead, it becomes `[[1.0], [1.0], [1.0]]`.
+Instead, it becomes `[[1.0], [1.0],
-This is because when we use multiplication to create `x`, we actually created 3 references to the empty list.
+[1.0]]`.
+This is because when we use multiplication to create list `x`, we actually created 3 references to an empty list.
 List is a mutable object in Python.
 When we append values to a list, we haven't changed its identity.
-As a result, changing either one of the 3 sub-list will change the others since they refer to the same list.
+As a result, changing either one of the 3 sub-list will change the others, since they all refer to the same list.

-It is different when we create a list of same immutable objects.
-For example, if we create a list of same int, and then change one of the int, other elements will not change.
-It is because we can not change the value of immutable types, assigning a new int to a list element will make it point to another address.
+Note that things are different when we create a list of same immutable objects using multiplication.
+For example, if we create a list of same int, and then change one of the them, the other elements will not change, because we can not change the value of immutable types, assigning a new int to a list element will make it point to another address.

 ```python
 In [18]: a = [1] * 2